San Jose Sharks: Todd McLellan as head coach (2008–2015)

-First Stanley Cup Finals
+First Stanley Cup Final and continued contention (2015–2019)

 On May 28, 2015, the team named Peter DeBoer as their head coach.
-During the off-season, the Sharks let John Scott and Scott Hannan leave as free agents.
-They traded goalie Antti Niemi to the Dallas Stars for a seventh-round draft pick in the 2015 NHL Entry Draft.
-Then, they acquired forward Joel Ward, goaltender Martin Jones, and defenseman Paul Martin.
+During the offseason, they traded goalie Antti Niemi to the Dallas Stars for a seventh-round draft pick in the 2015 NHL entry draft.
+They also acquired forward Joel Ward and goaltender Martin Jones, the latter of which was flipped from the Boston Bruins via the Los Angeles Kings.
 They also named forward Joe Pavelski the team's captain.

-Nearly one year after Peter DeBoer's arrival and a shaky start, the Sharks surged in the second half of the season to return to the playoffs, finishing with 98 points and third in the Pacific Division.
+The Sharks finished third in the Pacific Division with 98 points.
 They defeated the Los Angeles Kings in five games, the Nashville Predators in seven games, and the St. Louis Blues in six games to win the Western Conference championship.
-This marked the first time in franchise history that the Sharks advanced to play in the Stanley Cup Final.
-The Sharks ultimately lost the Stanley Cup Finals in the best-of-seven series against the Pittsburgh Penguins in six games.
+This marked the first time in franchise history that the Sharks advanced to the Stanley Cup Final.
+The Sharks ultimately lost the Stanley Cup Final in the best-of-seven series against the Pittsburgh Penguins in six games.

-Continuing contention

 In the following season, the Sharks finished in third place in the Pacific Division, but were defeated by the Edmonton Oilers in six games in the first round of the 2017 playoffs.
-Following the season, long-time stalwart Patrick Marleau left the team to sign with the Toronto Maple Leafs, ending his 20-year tenure with the team.
-He left holding almost every offensive record in team history, such as power-play goals, goals, short-handed goals and games played.

-In the 2017–18 season, the Sharks once again finished in third place in the Pacific Division.
+Following the season, Patrick Marleau left the team to sign with the Toronto Maple Leafs.
+In the 2017–18 season, the Sharks acquired Evander Kane in a trade with the Buffalo Sabres.
+The Sharks once again finished in third place in the Pacific Division.
 They swept the Anaheim Ducks in the first round of the 2018 playoffs, but lost to the expansion Vegas Golden Knights in six games in the second round.

-The 2018–19 season saw another playoff berth for the Sharks, overcoming a three games to one lead, once again by the Vegas Golden Knights, and in a dramatic comeback in the third period of game 7, and the team would make it into the Western Conference Finals, falling to the eventual Stanley Cup champion St. Louis Blues in six games.
-On October 8, 2019, after two seasons in Toronto, Patrick Marleau was re-acquired by the Sharks.
+Prior to the 2018–19 season, the Sharks traded Mikkel Boedker, Julius Bergman, and a draft pick for Mike Hoffman, a prospect, and a draft pick, but immediately flipped Hoffman to the Florida Panthers for three draft picks.
+Later that summer, the Sharks acquired Erik Karlsson and Francis Perron from the Senators for Rudolf Balcers, Dylan DeMelo, Josh Norris, Chris Tierney, and two draft picks.
+The Sharks saw another playoff berth and overcame a 3–1 series deficit over the Vegas Golden Knights.
+Game seven of the series featured a dramatic comeback over the Golden Knights; the Sharks scored four goals on a controversial five-minute power play with eight minutes remaining in the game, then Barclay Goodrow scored the overtime goal.
+The Sharks would go on to defeat the Colorado Avalanche in the second round before falling to the eventual Stanley Cup champion St. Louis Blues in six games.
+Captain Joe Pavelski left the team in free agency following the season.